alexwlchan/til/src/_posts/2024/2024-01-17-tally-combinations-of-columns.md

 ---
+layout: post
 date: 2024-01-17 13:09:57 +0000
+title: How to tally combinations of values across multiple columns
+tags:
+  - sqlite
 ---
 Recently I've been doing a lot of tallying of values within a single column, so I remember this structure of query quite well: